A crash course in marketing your e-commerce store

 Your happy customers are your strongest marketing tool when it comes to social media.
 While a great post from you gets you some clicks, a post from one of your customers gets you some real clout.
 Use the posts your customers make (with credit of course).
-Not only are you getting some free and unbiased publicity from the best and most trusted source ever, you’re developing a relationship with your vocal customers, people that will come back to you and keep singing your praises if you treat them right.
+Not only are you getting some free and unbiased publicity from the best and most trusted source ever, but you’re also developing a relationship with your vocal customers, people that will come back to you and keep singing your praises if you treat them right.

 6. Create a community

 Speaking of return customers, building a community around your brand does more than just generate business, it tells a story.
 As you respond to and support your customer’s online presence, you encourage people to think of your business not just as a brand but as a group of people with similar values and aspirations to them.
-And then it feels much more like the right place for them to be shopping.
+And then it feels much more like your e-commerce store the right place for them to be shopping.

 7. Give them something to play for